zcaceres/ai-project-manager/README.md

 # AI Project Manager

-AI Project Manager is an advanced tool that leverages artificial intelligence to streamline project management tasks using Linear.app.
-This powerful CLI application integrates seamlessly with Linear's API to automate and enhance various aspects of project management, from creating detailed PRDs to managing issues and milestones.
+AI Project Manager is an AI Agent that does tasks in Linear for you.

 ## Features